Launch Looker Studio and create a blank report

 Create an interactive filter

-- Under Available Fields, click on name, and drag it into the Dimension section above
+- Under Data Field, click on name, and drag it into the Dimension section above

 - Similarly, drag total_ordered into the metric section below